DominoKit/domino-cli/README.md

 `dominokit gen app -n sample -g org.dominokit.samples`

-for more help about the generate app command execute `dominokit gen app help`
+for more help about the generated app command execute `dominokit gen app help`

 - ##### Generate a module template

-once an application template is generated, we cd inside the generated application e.g `cd sample`.
+once an application template is generated, we `cd` inside the generated application e.g `cd sample`.

 then to generate a new module with the name `layout` and sub-package `layout` we execute the command below